Preity Zinta: Humanitarian work

 Along with other Bollywood stars, Zinta performed at the "HELP!
 Telethon Concert" in 2005 to raise money for victims of the 2004 Indian Ocean earthquake.
 The following year, as an ambassador of the Godfrey Phillips National Bravery Movement, Zinta attended a blood donation camp organised by the Rotary Club of Delhi and the Godfrey Phillips Awards.
 She lent her support to the cause of women's empowerment and promoted blood donation.
-She said, "Donating blood doesn't kill one but goes on to save somebody's life...
+She said, "Donating blood doesn't kill one but goes on to save somebody's life ...
 Once blood is donated it becomes universal and might be used by anyone in need, irrespective of community, caste or region.
 It binds people together."

 In 2007, as part of the NDTV show Jai Jawan, Zinta visited Hisar, Haryana, where she spent a day at the army training base to boost the morale of the jawan troops and met children with disabilities at a special school maintained by the army.
 In August, along with Mumbai-based artist Gurcharan Singh, Zinta painted for the cause of street children for the non-governmental organisation Khushi.
 In December she joined the efforts of the United Nations Office on Drugs and Crime (UNODC) to curb human trafficking in India.
 She spoke on behalf of awareness against the practice, the need for protection and rehabilitation for those rescued from it, and punishment for perpetrators.
-In 2009, on her 34th birthday, Zinta adopted 34 girls from the Mother Miracle orphanage in Rishikesh and took the responsibility of financially supporting their education, food and clothing.
-She expressed her excitement at doing so and recounted her full commitment to their upbringing.
+In 2009, on her 34th birthday, Zinta launched a personal humanitarian initiative by taking 34 girls from the Mother Miracle orphanage in Rishikesh under her patronage.
+The program entails long-term sponsorship from Zinta, who committed to providing comprehensive financial support for the girls' education and overall upbringing, as well as visiting them on a regular basis.
+Expressing her excitement at the decision, she described the process as a lifelong adoption, stating, "These are my children now, my responsibility".

 In January 2010 Zinta was appointed the brand ambassador of The Loomba Trust, an organisation that works for the welfare of widows and their children.
 She said, having lost her father at thirteen, she could relate to the problems faced by widowed women.
 Later in the year, she joined the Joint United Nations Programme on HIV/AIDS (UNAIDS) as their Goodwill Ambassador in India, to promote public awareness on HIV prevention, treatment and support, with emphasis on women and children, and combat discrimination against it.
 Speaking of her appointment, Zinta expressed hope to be "the voice for the voiceless" and bring about a "transformation in the minds of people" through collaborative work.
 In October 2010 Zinta was awarded an Honorary Doctorate of Arts from the University of East London.
 It was awarded in honour of both her cultural contribution and her humanitarian work, with the citation describing her as "an international actress, pioneering star of Hindi cinema and devoted humanitarian.
 Preity has carved a path for women to follow."